dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 ## Broadcast and read ethereum transactions

-Once you have created your signed ethereum transaction then you can use [RESTroom-mw](https://dev.zenroom.org/#/pages/restroom-mw) to connect to a node and broadcast your transaction in the Ethereum chain you have choosen.
-Obviously you have to have some Eth in your address to broadcast the transaction, if you want to do some test you can use the [fabchain](https://github.com/dyne/fabchain) test network, where you can claim 1 eth per day inserting your ethreum address [here](http://test.fabchain.net:5000/).
+Once you have created your signed ethereum transaction then you can use [RESTroom-mw](https://dev.zenroom.org/#/pages/restroom-mw) to connect to a node and broadcast your transaction in the Ethereum chain you have chosen.
+Obviously you have to have some Eth in your address to broadcast the transaction, if you want to do some test you can use the [fabchain](https://github.com/dyne/fabchain) test network, where you can claim 1 eth per day inserting your ethereum address [here](http://test.fabchain.net:5000/).

 Now that you have broadcasted your transaction you can use also RESTroom-mw to retrieve the data stored in the transaction, but the data you will get will be of the form: